 DO: Have A Great User Experience

-Currently a positive UX provides an indirect (but consistent) benefit on where a website will ultimately rank.
+Currently, a positive UX provides an indirect (but consistent) benefit on where a website will ultimately rank.

 Problems with the User Experience could prevent businesses from reaching their potential in the organic search results and can also repress your conversion rate.
 Take a look at our article here on how a positive UX can help increase conversions on your website.

 If users come to your website and browse through multiple pages, spend time engaging with your content and even come back again, all of these metrics will be taken into consideration within Google’s ranking algorithm.
-The websites that provide an excellent UX with quality & relevant content, innovative design with a clear, structured navigation, are the kind which visitors will be returning to time and time again.
+The websites that provide an excellent UX with quality & relevant content, innovative design with clear, structured navigation, are the kind which visitors will be returning to time and time again.

 DO: Focus on Local Search